sympy/sympy/doc/src/aboutus.rst

 #.
 George Waksman: Implemented JavaScript code printer and MathML printer
 #.
 Angus Griffith: Fix bug in rsolve
 #.
 Timothy Reluga: Rewrite trigonometric functions as rationals
+#.
+Brian Stephanik: Test for a bug in fcode

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.